-- in the cabin of the Managing Director, Maharashtra has no correlation with the car manufactured at the Company Plant in Gujarat but the credit of tax relating to such air conditioner would be available since the air conditioner has been installed for the purpose of business. - (d) Costing-pricing inter-relationship: Credit may be availed in respect of inputs whose cost may not be included in the pricing of the product and consequently, not included in the transaction value this may create a concern as to whether this credit is admissible or not.
-As explained by the Hon'ble Supreme Court in CCE, Pune v.
-Dai Ichi Karkaria 1999 (112) ELT 353, the nature of Modvat scheme is such that the cost of purchase of inputs lowered due to availment of credit, does not immediately, directly and proportionately impact the assessable value of the finished product manufactured using the inputs.
-The ratio of this judgement must be understood to continue to be applicable in the context of GST law, as well.
-As such, neither availment of credit nor its discontinuation can be alleged to have an immediate, direct and proportionate effect on the transaction value under section 15.
-However, the implications under Anti-Profiteering provisions of the GST Law should be borne in mind while deciding on the pricing and net benefit of tax due to introduction of GST. - GST credit is subject to 'conditions precedent' and 'conditions subsequent': GST (e) law has laid down certain conditions in sections 16 to 18 of CGST Act.
-Some of these conditions are 'before' claiming input tax credit, some are 'after' claiming credit.
+- (j) Costing-pricing inter-relationship: The cost of inputs on which credit has been availed will not be included in the pricing of the product and consequently, not included in the transaction value - this may create a concern as to whether this credit is admissible or not.
+As explained by Supreme Court in CCE, Pune v.
+Dai Ichi Karkaria [(1999) 112 ELT 353], the nature of Modvat scheme is such that the cost of purchase of inputs is lowered because credit, does not immediately, directly and proportionately impact the assessable value of the finished product manufactured using the inputs. - (k) GST credit is subject to 'conditions precedent' and 'conditions subsequent': GST law has laid down certain conditions in sections 16 to 18 of the CGST Act.
+Some of these conditions are 'before' claiming input tax credit, while some are 'after' claiming credit.
 It is true that in Eicher Motors Ltd. v.
-Uol 1999 (106) ELT 3 (SC) it was held that Modvat credit is an 'indefeasible right'.
-But, every 'right' becomes 'indefeasible' after it is 'vested'.
-Rights are relevant only when it is legally recognized and by that recognition enforceable in a Court of law for infringement or other threat it is enjoyment by its owner.
-If these attributes are missing, then it is not a right but a reward or a benefit allowed by the magnanimity of the law.
-And by that reason, can be taken away without reason or explanation.
-But, lawful rights once vested become indefeasible and until they are vested, these rights are 'inchoate' (or in formation), that is, there are not 'yet' vested.
+Uol [(1999) 106 ELT 3 (SC)], it was held that Modvat credit is an 'indefeasible right'.
+But, every 'right' becomes 'indefeasible' after it is 'vested' and not before.
+Rights are relevant only when they are legally recognized and by that recognition enforceable in a Court of law for infringement by others who threaten its enjoyment by the holder of those rights.
+If these attributes are missing, then it is not a right but a mere reward or a benefit allowed due to magnanimity of law.
+And by that reason, it can be taken away without reason or explanation.
+But lawful rights once vested become indefeasible and until they are vested, these rights are 'inchoate' (or in formation), that is, there are not 'yet' vested.
+Non-fulfilment of vesting conditions operates as divesting conditions.

 This makes identification of 'vesting conditions' very important.
 If the vesting conditions are satisfied, then the rights are vested and hence, indefeasible.
 As a corollary, unless the rights are vested, they remain 'in choate' and can be taken away by operation of law.
-The law that can take away 'in choate rights' may be (a) conditions linked to vesting or (b) prescription.
+The law that can take away 'in choate rights' may be conditions linked to vesting or prescription.
 Conditions linked to vesting of input tax credit in GST, can be found in section 16(2), among others.
 Notice that every 'taxable person' is liable to pay tax (and be compelled, in accordance with the law prescribed, to pay the tax levied) but only a 'registered person' is eligible to 'take' credit.
-Care must be taken of the 'effect' of these two central aspects, namely, (a) conditions linked to vesting or (b) prescription, If any of these central aspects are not satisfied, then even if credit may be 'provisionally' allowed, will need to be returned back.
-And until 'conditions precedent' are not satisfied, credit cannot be taken and in case 'conditions subsequent' are not satisfied, credit (provisionally) taken must be paid back or returned;
+Care must be taken of the 'effect' of these two central aspects, namely, (a) conditions linked to vesting or (b) prescription.
+If any of these central aspects are not satisfied, then even if credit is 'provisionally' allowed, will need to be returned back.
+And until 'conditions precedent' are not satisfied, credit (provisionally) taken must be paid back or returned.
+Following is a list of conditions linked to claim of input tax credit: